rickardlindberg/continuations/README.markdown

 # Step 4

-I didn't manage to to find out what the compiled version of the pythagoras program would look like, so I decided to start writing the compiler instead.
-Of course I don't know exactly what code the compiler should generate, but it will give me a different way to think about the problem.
-(Compiler.hs, runtime.h, runtime.c, pythagoras.con)
+I didn't manage to to figure out what the compiled version of the pythagoras program would look like, so I decided to start writing the compiler instead.
+Of course I didn't know exactly what code the compiler should generate, but it gave me a different way to think about the problem.
+(Compiler.hs, runtime.h, runtime.c, pythagoras.con, test-runtime.c)

+# Step 5

+I managed to get the compiler working, but I did not take care of garbage collection.
+If you run a compiled program long enough, it will run out of memory.